wavefrontHQ/wavefront-sdk-java/README.md

 // Set the trace port (example: 30,000) to send opentracing spans to Wavefront builder.tracingPort(30_000);

-// Set a custom socketFactory to override the default SocketFactory builder.socketFactory(<SocketFactory>);
+// Optional: Set a custom socketFactory to override the default SocketFactory builder.socketFactory(<SocketFactory>);

-// Set the flushInterval to override the default flush interval of 5 seconds builder.flushIntervalSeconds(2);
+// Optional: Set this to override the default flush interval of 5 seconds builder.flushIntervalSeconds(2);

 // Finally create a WavefrontProxyClient